jaguililla/dojo/readme.md

 DIRECTORY STRUCTURE
 -------------------

-A module for each event
+A module (directory) for each event.
+Each module can have several packages for different practices.

-A directory (module) for each event, or practice.

 BUILD
 -----